Vanguard-class submarine: Nuclear warheads

-On 16 March 2021 Prime Minister Boris Johnson unveiled his government's 10-year plan to boost international trade and deploy soft power around the world with an aspiration of creating a “Global Britain”.
+On 16 March 2021 Prime Minister Boris Johnson unveiled his government's 10-year plan to boost international trade and deploy soft power around the world with an aspiration of creating a "Global Britain".
 In a document called Global Britain in a competitive age, this plan raised the cap on the number of nuclear warheads aboard the Royal Navy's Trident submarines from 180 to 260.
 The document also vowed to maintain a fleet of four nuclear-armed submarines so Britain would always have one at sea.
+Information of number of deployed warheads and missiles would also no longer be provided following the 2021 Integrated Review, under a policy of "deliberate ambiguity".

 Boats of the class

 In fiction

 The 2021 BBC TV series Vigil is set on board a fictional Vanguard-class submarine named HMS Vigil.
 Further boats of the class named HMS Virtue, HMS Vanquish along with the real HMS Vanguard are mentioned.